turbot/tailpipe-docs/docs/query/index.md

 Notice that the prompt changes, indicating that you are in the Tailpipe shell.

-You can exit the query shell by pressing `Ctrl+d` on a blank line, or using the `.exit` command.
+You can exit the query shell by pressing `Ctrl+d` on a blank line or using the `.exit` command.

 ## Non-interactive (batch) query mode